gpbl/SwiftChart/README.md

 You can use `chart.valueForSerie()` to access the value for the touched position.

-The `x: Float` argument refers to the value on the x-axis: it is inferred from the horizontal position of the touch event and may not be part of the x-values.
+The `x: Float` argument refers to the value on the x-axis: it is inferred from the horizontal position of the touch event, and may be not part of the series values.

-The `left: CGFloat` is the position of the touch starting from the left side of the chart.
-This can be useful to calculate the horizontal position of a label appearing over the chart:
+The `left: CGFloat` is the x position on the chart’s view, starting from the left side.
+It may be used to set the  position for a label moving above the chart:

 ![Label on touch](https://cloud.githubusercontent.com/assets/120693/5068773/8be0fa9c-6e52-11e4-8b60-aaf76dc9377d.gif)